World's best goalkeeper?! Solskjaer can't ignore De Gea blunders any longer | Goal.com

 World's best goalkeeper?!
 Solskjaer can't ignore De Gea blunders any longer

-Since arriving at Manchester United in 2011, David de Gea has helped Manchester United win more than his fair share of matches.
+Since arriving at Manchester United in 2011, David de Gea has helped the club win more than his fair share of matches.

 But over the past 18 months, more and more mistakes have begun to emerge in his game, and after another error-strewn display cost United a place in the FA Cup final against Chelsea on Sunday, questions will continue to be asked of the man Ole Gunnar Solskjaer continues to dub "the best goalkeeper in the world".

-For years Spain international De Gea has been the safety net behind a somewhat dubious United back line.
-His cat-like reactions and acrobatic shot stopping has saved the Red Devils more times than many can remember since joining from Atletico Madrid.
+For years, Spain international De Gea has been the safety net behind a somewhat-dubious United back line.
+His cat-like reactions and acrobatic shot-stopping have saved the Red Devils more times than many can remember since joining from Atletico Madrid.

 But, since Solskjaer took the managerial reins, his form has fallen off a cliff.